 I was looking forward to seeing what new type of key action Roland would be using in these new models and they elected to use their basic Ivory Feel-G Keyboard Action found in a couple other lower priced Roland models including the FP50 and RD300NX.
 This newer ivory feel-G key action is supposed to be heavier and closer to that of a real acoustic piano, and it is heavier.
-Roland did improve that part from previous models although the key movement is a bit sluggish when playing softly or lightly, especially compared to other digital piano brands in the same price range and also compared to regular acoustic pianos.
+Roland did improve that part from previous models although the key movement is sluggish when playing softly or lightly, especially compared to other digital piano brands in the same price range and also compared to regular acoustic pianos.
 The upgraded Roland key actions (ivory-S and PHAIII in the higher priced HP models (as well as the the new portable FP80) move noticeably better and I do recommend those models.

 Roland also claims to have added an "escapement" feature in the key action which they have in their better key actions.
 This key action mechanism duplicates more closely the touch of a grand piano as opposed to an upright piano.
 Unfortunately, this "escapement" feature is virtually non existent in the G-Keyboard as opposed to the escapement feature in the Roland PHA series of key actions found in the majority of Roland pianos including their HP series.
 You just cannot feel it (at least I could not and I know what it should be doing), no matter how hard or softly you press the keys.
 Roland might as well as have not mentioned this on their specs because it just doesn't work based on my playing experience with them.
 This is not the case with the better Roland key actions as you can definitely feel this feature on those pianos and it's quite good.